ianstormtaylor/superstruct/docs/reference.md

 }
 ```

 Lazy structs accepts a function that will return a struct.
-It is useful to create recursive structs.
+They are useful to create recursive structs.

 ## Types